jcansdale/docker-compose-example/README.md

 `hostRequirements` ensures we launch a codespace large enough for all our services.

 `forwardPorts` specifies the ports our services expose and should be accessible via the `Ports` tab.

+### Step 4.
+Rebuild and test the new Dev Container

+From `Command Pallette...` select the `Codespaces: Rebuild Container command.

+Codespaces should relaunch and start services with the ports 5000 and 5001 open.

+Use browser to check the services on ports 5000 and 5001 are working.